-A few of the dealer decals/plates typcially installed on Victor products.
+A few of the dealer decals/plates typically installed on Victor products.

 THESE ARE VICTOR PHONOGRAPHS!!

 EXTERNAL HORN VICTOR.
 If your Victor-labeled phonograph has an outside horn like the one below, it is called an "External Horn Victor" (or just "Victor").
 These external horn machines are desirable collector items, and usually date from around 1900 up to the early 1920's.
-There were many other makers of external horn phonographs (Columbia, Edison, etc.), and I have no information on any other brands.
 Note that, in many cases, you may come across an old external horn phonograph with a missing horn that looks like a simple tabletop phonograph.
 These are easy to identify, as they have no doors or openings on the front of the cabinet for the sound to exit.
 Note that this is not a "Victrola" (which has the horn concealed inside), but is correctly termed a "Victor".

 INTERNAL HORN VICTROLA.
 If your Victor-brand phonograph has the horn inside the cabinet, typically with small doors that open and close in front of the horn opening (as shown below), you have a Victrola, which was the exclusive name the Victor gave to this particular design of phonograph.
 These were made in all shapes and sizes, including very small table models.
 Victrolas that were powered by electric motors instead of wind-up springs, were called Electrolas.